What to eat in Madeira? 21 typical dishes to eat in Madeira

 One of the most produced vegetables in Madeira is the sweet potato, which is exported to several European countries.
 Thus, it is no wonder that sweet potatoes are abundantly used in Madeiran cuisine.

-There are several types of sweet potato, with white, yellow and orange flesh.
+There are several types of sweet potatoes, with white, yellow, and orange flesh.
 All of them have a sweet taste and are great roasted or boiled.
 Plus, it can also be used to cook bread like bolo do caco and for fillings.

-Sweet potatoes bread is delicious, it takes as much wheat flour as sweet potatoes.
-It is a light and fluffy bread that has pieces of sweet potato.
-But it doesn’t have an intense sweet potato flavor.
+Sweet potato bread is delicious.
+It requires as much wheat flour as sweet potatoes.
+It is a light and fluffy bread with pieces of sweet potato, but it doesn’t have an intense sweet potato flavor.
 Don’t miss the opportunity to try it when you go to Madeira.

 Fried corn

-Fried corn is one of the most frequent and exclusive side dishes in Madeira.
+Fried corn is one of Madeira’s most frequent and exclusive side dishes.
 It is quite addictive and very crispy.
-Ir is used to accompany both meat or fish, often appearing with a skewer on a bay leaf.
+It is used to accompany meat or fish, often appearing on a skewer on a bay leaf.

-To make fried corn it is necessary to first make cornmeal porridge with water until it is cooked and dry.
+To make fried corn, first make cornmeal porridge with water until it is cooked and dry.
 Allow it to cool and solidify on a tray.
-Cut into small cubes and then fry in hot oil.
-There are many recipes that also use finely chopped cabbage as for the caldo verde (a typical portuguese soup).
-But in restaurants they usually don’t use cabbage.
+Cut it into small cubes and then fry in hot oil.
+Many recipes also use finely chopped cabbage, such as for caldo verde (a typical Portuguese soup).
+But in restaurants, they usually don’t use cabbage.
 Or at least we were never that lucky.

 In the past, due to the lack of wheat, they ate a lot of maize porridge, but it is not so frequent these days.